lilliputten/lilliputten.github.io-v2/public/site/About.md

 ## Info for HR/potential employers

 Yes, I'm really looking for an interesting new job right now.
-Basically, I consider options with step-by-step accessibility from home (the center of Moscow) or with the possibility of remote work (permanently or partially).
+Basically, I consider options with remote work (permanently or partially) and, of course, with relocation.

 <!--
- @changed 2022.01.15, 19:52
+ @changed 2022.10.04, 14:54
 -->